Mings slams 'nonsense' offside rule after Man City defeat | Goal.com

 "Never even heard of that rule," he tweeted.
 "Just let players stand offside, then run back & tackle you?
 In hindsight I should’ve cleared it, 100%, but didn’t even know that was the case.
 Nonsense."

+Never even heard of that rule, just let players stand offside, then run back & tackle you?
+In hindsight I should’ve cleared it, 100%, but didn’t even know that was the case.
+Nonsense https://t.co/2UiFEV9eqH— Tyrone Mings (@OfficialTM_3) January 20, 2021

-Smith two was left confused once the rule was explained to him, although he doesn't blame Manchester City for taking advantage of the situation.
+Smith was left confused as well once the rule was explained to him, although he doesn't blame Manchester City for taking advantage of the situation.

 “I would expect my players to put the ball in the back of the net as well, so it’s nothing against Manchester City players at all," he said.